simplenetes-io/podc/PODSPEC.md

           - targetPort: 80

             # hostPort is the what port of the node host machine we bind the container part to.
-            # Required if using targetPort and the pod is standalone,
+            # Required if using targetPort,
             # however in the context of a Simplenetes cluster project the hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
 The `x` is an integer meaning that if `${HOSTPORTAUTO1}` is used in two places in the yaml the same host port value will be substituted in.
+In standalone mode `${HOSTPORTAUTO1}` must then be defined in the `pod.env` file.
             # Host port must be between 1 and 65535 (but typically not between 61000-63999 nor 32767 (reserved for proxy)).
             hostPort: 8081